QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 \end{aligned}
 $$

-These inequalities imply that equilibrium consumption allocations and prices in a symmetric rational expectations equilibrium will satisfy
+These inequalities imply that in a symmetric rational expectations equilibrium  consumption allocations and prices  satisfy

 $$
 \begin{aligned}